canoi12/tinycoffee/README.md

 - [ ] autopack textures on the fly
 - [x] joystick support (initial stage)
 - [ ] pollish the main engine modules (graphics, filesystem, audio, math, input)
-- [ ] make specific game modules like camera, tilemap, physics, etc.
+- [ ] make specific game types like camera, sprite, tileset..
 - [ ] fuse game executable with zip (like love2d)
-- [ ] make simple editors (animations, tilemap, scene..)
+- [ ] make simple editors (sprite, tileset, scene..)
 - [x] user custom shaders (like love2d and gms, with default variables for attributes and uniforms)
-- [ ] default custom shaders (palette swap, limit palette colors, palette based shadows)
 - [ ] support for more audio types
 - [x] struct with options to init engine (need to add more options)
 - [ ] load audio static (decode in memory)